paproki/UKBUtils/ukb-rap/README.md

 ## Step three: post-process output file

-If you want to used this to create a bulk file for download, you will need to filter out and reformat the output.
+If you want to use this to create a bulk file for download, you will need to filter out and reformat the output.
 The script Filter_dx_output.sh in this folder does just that (only works for 3 columns).

 For example: